AreFrode/GEO9300_project/README.md

 - 2025_KVS_deployment_nonQCdata_v01.nc
 - SvalMIZ-25_SnowDepth-IceThickness.csv
 - CARRA/
-- AROME_ARCTIC/            # The AROME Arctic data is actually not available due to storage limitations, but can be provided upon request / accessed on [THREDDS](https://thredds.met.no/thredds/catalog/aromearcticarchive/2025/catalog.html)
+- AROME_ARCTIC/            # The AROME Arctic data is not available due to storage limitations, but can be provided upon request / accessed on [THREDDS](https://thredds.met.no/thredds/catalog/aromearcticarchive/2025/catalog.html)
 - prepared_buoy_data.csv   # Dataset with Buoys, AROME Arctic and CARRA unified
-- buoy_10_w_models.csv     # Test dataset with results from developed model
+- buoy_10_w_models.csv     # Test dataset with results from developed models

 ## Requirements